 Michelin Scotland Innovation Parc Ltd. (MSIP)

-MSIP, a joint venture between Michelin, Dundee City Council and Scottish Enterprise, is a world class Innovation Parc in Dundee for sustainable mobility and low carbon energy, that will drive growth and diversity in the Scottish economy while addressing the global climate emergency.
+Creating a new future for people, place and planet MSIP is an ambitious joint venture between Dundee City Council, Michelin, and Scottish Enterprise, created to drive growth and diversity in the Scottish economy while addressing the global climate emergency.